-- Universal indoor masking is required of all community members, on all campuses and in university vehicles, regardless of vaccination status. - We strongly recommend surgical or higher grade masks in all indoor campus spaces.
-Masks should be properly worn, well-fitting, and high quality. - Students who do not comply with the indoor masking requirement will be asked to leave class and will be reported through the Student Conduct process. - Students who are experiencing symptoms should NOT go to class/work until they have received a negative test; or if they test positive, after they have completed the required isolation period.
-Those who test positive for COVID-19 should follow updated isolation guidelines from the Rhode Island Department of Health and CDC.
-Please visit the Health Services website for the most up-to-date symptomatic testing schedule.
+- Masks are required in all classrooms, laboratories, and spaces where direct academic instruction and research are taking place, unless the instructor or staff member expressly waives that requirement. - We strongly recommend surgical or higher grade masks where face coverings are required.
+Masks should be properly worn, well-fitting, and high quality. - Students who do not comply with the classroom/lab masking requirement will be asked to leave class and will be reported through the Student Conduct process. - Students who are experiencing symptoms of viral illness should NOT go to class/work.
+Those who test positive for COVID-19 should follow the isolation guidelines from the Rhode Island Department of Health and CDC.